DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/43 Customize Edit Form/10 Appearance and Editing/10 Form Layout Customization.md

 DataGrid automatically generates editors with the related event handlers for the form items based on column settings and other DataGrid options like [onEditorPrepared](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#dataField).
 Do not use the [editCellTemplate](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editCellTemplate) or [editorOptions](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editorOptions) properties for items that are bound to **dataField** in the **editing.form** configuration.
 You can add unbound items just like for a regular [Form](/Documentation/ApiReference/UI_Components/dxForm/) component.

-The [Organize Simple Items](/Documentation/Guide/UI_Components/Form/Organize_Simple_Items/In_Groups/) topic illustrates how to organize form items in the Form component.
-You can use the same approach for the DataGrid editing form.
-Note that you should not specify the **formData** property because DataGrid uses its own mechanism under the hood to manage edited data.
+You can refer to the following topic for information on how to arrange items in the Form component: [Organize Simple Items](/Documentation/Guide/UI_Components/Form/Organize_Simple_Items/In_Groups/).
+You can use the same technique to arrange items in the DataGrid editing form.
+Note that you should leave the **formData** property unspecified because DataGrid uses a built-in mechanism to manage edited data.

 #####See Also#####
 - [Dynamically Change Form Item Properties in the Editing State](/Documentation/Guide/UI_Components/DataGrid/How_To/Dynamically_Change_Form_Item_Properties_in_the_Editing_State/)